Energy Code requirements

 NOTE: It is important to note that the trade-off path has limitations and rules on how to calculate what may be traded off.
 These limitations are found in Section 22.214.171.124.

 For the most design flexibility, you should choose to use a performance compliance path.
 This approach is found in subsection 9.36.5 and is only applicable to houses and buildings containing residential occupancies.

 For the performance compliance path, you must demonstrate that the proposed design will not consume more energy than an equivalent building built to prescriptive requirements, using an approved building energy simulation tool (computer software).
 Performance compliance can allow for trade-offs between building systems, and might be the only compliance path that is practical for certain buildings.

 National Energy Code of Canada for Buildings 2017

 While this may be considered overly complex for the typical house or small commercial building, it is permitted to use the NECB as a means of demonstrating compliance with Section 9.36.
 If you choose this path, it is important to understand you must use the NECB fully.
 There is no way to use parts of 9.36 and the NECB in combination to show compliance.

 Energy efficiency checklist - residential and limited small commercial projects

 1. I'm planning to renovate my house or add an addition.
 Will I need to update my entire house to the new standard?Permanent link to I'm planning to renovate my house or add an addition.
 Will I need to update my entire house to the new standard?

-No, the addition is required to meet the new standards within section 9.36 of the Alberta Building Code 2014, but all exisiting parts of the house are unaffected.
+No, the addition is required to meet the new standards within section 9.36 of the National Building Code, 2019 AB Edition, but all existing parts of the house are unaffected.

 If a building was required to meet section 9.36 of the code at the time of its construction, any future renovation must demonstrate that they do not reduce the level of compliance previously achieved.
 Where the renovations involve new construction or installation of new systems covered in section 9.36 those should meet the requirements.